8rxn/Frontend-Assignment/README.md

 - Finally, the `Editor` component is exported as a default export to be used in other parts of the application.

+### Explanation for Form Component

-### This React code defines a component called `Form` that is used to render a dynamic form based on a JSON schema.
+This React code defines a component called `Form` that is used to render a dynamic form based on a JSON schema.
 The form is rendered on the right side of a UI.

 The `Form` component receives several props, including `schema`, `formData`, `setFormData`, `currentTab`, `setCurrentTab`, `advanced`, `setResultToggle`, `setAdvanced`, and `setJsonBackend`.
 These props are used throughout the code to handle various aspects of the form's functionality.